 - All scholarship awards given will be for one year only.
 Previous year’s scholarship winners who have attained at least a B (3.0) grade average may reapply the following year.
 The application must include a copy of their grades from both semesters of the previous calendar year.
 They will get priority consideration that year.
 Each scholarship recipient will be required to present the work of ACF to the missions committee of his/her home church before he/she can reapply for a scholarship the next year.
 Materials for this presentation will be provided by ACF.

 Evaluation of scholarship amounts

-Recipients of scholarship aid from the Alexander Christian Foundation will be selected by the Scholarship Selection Committee.
+Recipients of scholarship aid from the Alexander Christian Foundation will be proposed by the Scholarship Selection Committee.
 Scholarships will be awarded based on the number of applications received and money available – awards should be no less than $2,000 each.

 Stipulations for terminating an Alexander Christian Foundation Scholarship